Suchit0807/sql-data-warehouse/README.md

 ## 🚀 Project Requirements

 ### ✅ Objective
-Build a modern data warehouse using PostgreSQL (originally based on SQL Server architecture) that integrates multiple datasets for business intelligence reporting.
+Build a modern data warehouse using Databricks that integrates multiple datasets for business intelligence reporting.

 ### 🔧 Key Specs